 Philippians 4:4 (NKJV)

-The fact that Jesus died a horrific death is nothing to rejoice about if He had not also risen from the dead.
+The fact that Jesus was born and died a horrific death is nothing to rejoice about if He had not also risen from the dead.
 The disciples and His family were overcome with emotional pain before they realized that His promise to be resurrected was to be taken literally.
-Once they saw Jesus alive again, they rejoiced!
+Once they saw that Jesus was alive again, they rejoiced.

 Serve the Lord with gladness and delight;